Empire of

 Life in the Empire of Tamalaya is organized around Houses—small circles of affinity—and Orders, which gather citizens around a shared vow.
 Both are entirely optional and exist only in the imagination of those who keep them.

-Imperial Houses
+Houses

-• · House of the Crimson Koi (Imperial House)
+• · House of Mawodo (Imperial House)

-• · House of Satala (reflective practice)
+• · House of Satala

-• · House of Matoda (makers & artists)
+• · House of Matoda

 Orders of Merit